Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Most dealerships and private sellers prefer a cashier's check to cold, hard cash.
+Most dealerships and private sellers prefer electronic funds or cheques over cold, hard cash.

 Buying a car with cash means you won’t have to pay interest and fees on a car loan.
 Plus, you’ll fully own the car when you drive it off the lot.
 But you’ll need to consider more than just the sticker price when determining the total cost of the car.